Direct debit from your Centrelink payments

 If you can't pay the amount you owe straight away, we may be able to arrange a 'local agreement' with you.
 This means you would pay your weekly rent plus an extra amount over an agreed time.

 It is important to stick to the agreement.
-If you miss a payment, you can't make another local agreement.
-If this happens we may need to take action to get back what you owe through the Victorian Civil and Administrative Tribunal.
+If you are unable to make payments on your local agreement we may need to take action through the Victorian Civil and Administrative Tribunal.

 The Victorial Civil and Administrative Tribunal is an independent tribunal (like a court).
-The tribunal hears and makes decisions on a range of disputes, including those between landlords and tenants.
+The tribunal hears and makes decisions on a range of disputes, including those between residential rental providers and renters.

 Do I have to go to the tribunal hearing?